sukyee88/silent_eight_interview/README.md

-# silent_eight_interview
+# Count Number of Island

+This repo was set up to complete a technical assignment for an interview.

+The steps are as below:
-Prepare a script to calculate number of islands.
+1. Prepare a script to calculate number of islands from a text file with 1(land) and 0(water).
+2. Prepare a bash script to run a script.
+3. Prepare a Dockerfile.

+## Libraries required
 ## Run script
 ```
 ./count_island.sh ["input_file_path"]